Voilett-Roze/asus/IPv6-tunnelling.md

-USERNAME="username used to log into your account" PASSWORD="your 'Update Key' defined on the 'Advanced' tab (newer tunnels) or password (old tunnels)" TUNNELID="your 'Tunnel ID' defined on the 'IPv6 Tunnel' tab" TIMEOUT="10"
+USERNAME="username used to log into your account" PASSWORD="your 'Update Key' defined on the 'Advanced' tab (newer tunnels) or password (old tunnels)" TUNNEL_ID="your 'Tunnel ID' defined on the 'IPv6 Tunnel' tab" TUNNEL_TYPE="new" # new/old tunnel type
-LOGFILE="/tmp/ipv6.log"

 # ***************************
 # advanced settings
 # ***************************

+# optional settings
+LOGFILE="/tmp/ipv6.log"
+TIMEOUT="10" # if the WGET below takes longer you probably have an issue with IPTABLES

 # assuming your WAN is configured as 'ppp0' this will quickly and reliably give you your public WAN IP address
 PUBLIC_IP=$(ip addr show ppp0 | awk '/inet /{gsub(/.*t/,"",$2);print$2}')

-# accept PINGs from HE's endpoint verificiation server (or manually set public IP on https://www.tunnelbroker.net)
+# accept PINGs from HE's endpoint verificiation server
+#
+# NOTE: if you try to manually set the public IP on https://www.tunnelbroker.net
+#       you'll get a notice about the following IP not being able to ping your
+#       public IP as long as you run ASUSWRT with default settings
+#
 iptables -I INPUT 1 -s 66.220.2.74 -p icmp -j ACCEPT